zense/IIITB-StudentKit/docs/faq.md

 4. **How are the sports facilities ?**

-  IIITB believes in the fitness of mind and body.
+  IIIT Bangalore believes in the fitness of mind and body.
 There is a compulsory Physical Education course for the first year students during which they are exposed to physical exercises and other sports.